The 5 Best Kayak Carts and Trolleys in 2024: Reviews And Buying Guide

 • Copied by Many Matched by None

-• MID-V PLATFORM | 3" Depth prevents boat from rocking & load shifting like no other cart on the market
+• MID-V PLATFORM | 3" depth in the platform for the hull - prevents boat from rocking & load shifting like no other cart on the...

-• EASE OF USE | No "tool" assembly required, just unfold and go with quick release wheels - Dual leg kickstand assists for easy...
+• EASE OF USE | No tool assembly required, just unfold and go with quick-release wheels - Dual leg kickstand assists for easy...

 Up next we have the Suspenz Smart Airless DLX kayak cart that’s made for kayaks not as heavy as the Wilderness Systems one above.
 It’s able to transport up to 125lbs which is more than enough for most kayaks.
 It’s made with a great looking yellow frame that’s made with lightweight and durable powder coated aluminum to ensure it doesn’t corrode and lasts for years to come.